bmpickford/bmpickford/src/pages/posts/20200401_automating_release_notes.md

 ---
 title: "Automating release notes with github actions"
-description: "A brief summary of how you can completely automate release notes using the Github release functionality with Github Actions and the Github CLI"
+description: "Instructions on how you can completely automate release notes using the Github release functionality with Github Actions and the Github CLI"
 publishDate: "April 1 2022"
 author: "@bmpickford"
 heroImage: "/assets/blog/release.png"